 Porcupine Plain & District Museum is famous for its genuine lace pillow collection.
 There are only four truly authentic pillows in Canada, and Porcupine Plain is the proud guardian of one of these.

 Porcupine Plain & District Museum is an excellent place to take your family to learn more about the settlers of this district.

 Admission to the Museum is Free of Charge.
 It is located at the West end of Elm Street and is open from the first Sunday in July to the long weekend of September.
-Hours are: Tuesday to Friday from Noon – 5pm and Sundays from 1pm-4pm.
+Hours are: Tuesday to Friday and Sundays from 10am – 5pm .
 Closed Saturdays and Mondays.